cvasquez-github/arduino-mega-epaper/README.md

 # Displaying an Image
 - Create a grayscale (or black/white) BMP Image.
 400x400 should be fine.
-- Open the image in the Image2LCD tool
+- Open the image in the Image2LCD utility
 - Output file type: C array (*.c)
 - Scan mode: Horizontal Scan
 - BitsPixel: monochrome